erykjj/jwlFusion-app/docs/index.md

 It merges:
 - Annotations (comment fields)
-- Bookmarks
+- Bookmarks (up to limit of 10 for each publication)
 - Highlights
 - Notes (and tags)
-- Favorites (up to limit of 10)
+- Favorites
 - Playlists (and media files)

 <details>